What's it like to study with the Open University?

 The OU's online content is so good

 I love textbooks.
-Textbook learning is deathly boring to most people but is genuinely my idea of a good time, so I wasn't looking forward to 100% online learning.
+Textbook learning is deathly boring to most people but is my idea of a good time, so I wasn't looking forward to 100% online learning during my early OU modules (my later ones have a mix of textbooks and online material).

 It's challenging

-The British tendency to cringe at merely stating a fact about your own achievements makes it rather uncomfortable for me to note that I studied law at Cambridge.
+Given there are no entry requirements I was concerned the content would be easier than degrees at other universities, but it isn't.
+The British tendency to cringe at merely stating a fact about your own achievements makes it rather uncomfortable for me to note that I got a first class law degree at Cambridge.
 I know what challenging degrees look like and I include OU degrees in that category.

 They do need to cater for all abilities but as I mentioned earlier the OU recommends a certain level of prior knowledge and the content assumes you have this.
 The nature of the online learning means you move through it at your own speed, so if parts are easy for you just zip past them but don't worry - the challenging content is certainly there.